 The benefits of cloud

-Which is one of the main reasons cloud trumps on-premises in the cloud Vs on-premises.
+Which is one of the main reasons cloud trumps on-premises in the cloud Vs on-premises debate.
 It provides endless flexibility for your team.
 The benefits of the cloud-based approach are clear.
 Productivity from the team improves as everyone has access to everything they need.
 For me, one of the simplest but most effective benefits is being able to work on the same document at the same time.
 Paul and I regularly work on the same proposal or presentation at the same time with live real-time changes being seen by both of us, despite being miles apart.
 Simple, but incredibly effective.

 Another crucial benefit of cloud technology is security, for a few reasons.
 Firstly, with cloud hosting you have built-in cyber security, keeping your data protected.
 Plus, in the event of an emergency or disaster, you won’t lose your business data.
 God forbid your building burns down or there’s a flash flood, as long as you’ve got a device, your systems are up and running as soon as you are.
 With cloud hosting it’s offsite and automatically backed up, so in a disaster, you’ve got one less thing to worry about.